 Sometimes it’s easy to look at the numerous rectangular green spaces that make up the majority of gardens in North America and feel complacent.
-The lawn is made up of plants so surely they’re a good thing?
+The lawn is made up of plants, so surely they’re a good thing?
 Quite the opposite is true.
 Lawns are a monoculture, which means that one type of plant out-competes all others.
-The plant in question has become extremely desirable – a perfect lawn is so sought-after that Americans spend $30 billion a year on lawn care.
+The plant in question has become highly desirable – a perfect lawn is so sought-after that Americans spend $30 billion a year on lawn care.

 Let Your Lawn Grow Wild!

-You will also notice spaces appearing in the grasses where there were none before and these will soon fill up with other plants.
+You will also notice spaces appearing in the grasses where there were none before, and these will soon fill up with other plants.
 Many of these will flower, encouraging bees and other pollinators to return.

 Other Ways to Create a Backyard Wildlife Habitat

 - Provide water.
 Birds, insects and small mammals all need access to water regularly.
 A small bird pool is good, and a pond is fantastic.
 You can use a plastic washing-up bowl but stick a few rocks in to ensure that the critters have a way to climb out again.

 - All animals and insects need a safe place to sleep.
 Bird boxes, bat boxes, and bee hotels are all readily available to buy and can provide a place to sleep or nest.
 Don’t tidy your garden too much either.
 Piles of leaves and untidy undergrowth can provide homes for small animals to shelter.
 An unkempt garden makes a better backyard wildlife habitat than a tidy one.